-This document is being distributed to, and is directed only at, (i) the Retail Investors for the purposes of the Retail Offer and (ii) such other persons in the United Kingdom who are "qualified investors" within the meaning of paragraph 2 of Schedule 1 of the Public Offers and Admissions to Trading Regulations 2024 (SI 2024/105, as amended), and (a) who have professional experience in matters relating to investments falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 as amended (the "FPO"); and/or (b) who are high net worth entities falling within Article 49(2)(a) to (d) of the FPO; and (iii) at persons who are otherwise permitted to receive it (such persons in the UK being "relevant persons"); or (iv) who are otherwise permitted by the laws of the jurisdiction in which they are resident to receive it.
-Any investment or investment activity to which this document relates is available only to relevant persons and will be engaged in only with such persons.
-Persons who are not relevant persons should not rely on or act upon this document.
+This document is being distributed in the United Kingdom where it is directed only at persons who are "qualified investors" within the meaning of paragraph 2 of Schedule 1 of the Public Offers and Admissions to Trading Regulations 2024 (SI 2024/105, as amended, and who are (i) persons having professional experience in matters relating to investments, i.e., investment professionals within the meaning of Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "FPO") (as amended); or (ii) high net-worth companies, unincorporated associations and other bodies within the meaning of Article 49 of the FPO and at persons who are otherwise permitted by the Prospectus Regulation (EU 2017/1129, as amended) or the laws of the jurisdiction in which they are resident to receive it.
+The investment or investment activity to which this document relates is available only to such persons.
+It is not intended that this document be distributed or passed on, directly or indirectly, to any other class of person and in any event, and under no circumstances, should persons of any other description rely on or act upon the contents of this document.